hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 The most typical situation for this error to occur is with the iLOrest tool.
 This tool allows in-band and out-of-band Redfish management as explained in [this article](https://developer.hpe.com/blog/managing-ilo-sessions-with-redfish/).

-If you are logged in an HPE iLO based server as a privileged user (root or Administrator), you can perform in-band management tasks with iLOrest without providing any credentials.
-Read this [article](https://developer.hpe.com/blog/in-band-management-with-ilorest-and-a-livecd/) for a use case of this feature.
+If you are logged in an HPE iLO 4 or iLO 5 based server as a privileged user (root or Administrator), you can perform in-band management tasks with iLOrest without providing any credentials or use the `login` command.
+You just have to issue GET or SET command in a straight forward manner.

+The following picture shows a root SSH session creation toward an HPE DL360 Gen10 and the execution of an `ilorest get` command without any login process.
+The

 ### In VMware / ESXi infrastructures